kaby76/AntlrVSIX/doc/setup.md

 Step4: <img src="2019-08-08-10.png" width="75%" />

+## Notes on Install

+AntlrVSIX only targets VS2019 or VS2017.
+Older versions are no longer supported, albeit you could build a version from sources targeting older versions of Visual Studio.
+An older version of AntlrVSIX can be downloaded in lieu of building from sources.

 ## Verify Install

 To verify that you have AntlrVSIX installed, there should be a menu for AntlrVSIX under Extensions.
 (This menu is also available when you right click in the grammar editor.)
 I recommend that you try opening an Antlr grammar (.g or .g4 suffix).
-Alternatively, you can generate an application
-(NET Core or NET Framework) using one of the two project templates that are defined and use that to explore the features of AntlrVSIX.
+Alternatively, you can generate an Antlr parser application (NET Core or NET Framework) using one of the two project templates that are defined and use that to explore the features of AntlrVSIX.